zhy0216/cryptbak/README.md

 - Keys are derived from passwords using PBKDF2 algorithm
 - Each file is encrypted with a unique random nonce
 - Includes cryptographic validation markers
+- No original filenames are exposed in the backup (filenames are hashed using MD5)
+- Directory structure is completely hidden, with all files stored flat in a content folder
+- All structural information is only available in the encrypted metadata

 ## Testing